biankatpas/biankatpas/README.md

 - ❤️ As a Software Engineer, I am passionate about learning new technologies and applying them effectively to solve real-world problems.

 - 🎓 Currently pursuing a **Postgraduate Degree in Machine Learning Engineering** at FIAP.
+- 🎓 Currently pursuing a **Bachelor's Degree in Statistics** at UNISUL.

 - 📍 Based in Santo Amaro da Imperatriz, **Santa Catarina, Brazil**.